R4idB0Y/H0TD0G-ROOTKIT/README.md

 Rootkit Ring3 for Linux in progress

 To install the rootkit, follow these steps:
-1. First, make sure that the installation file `rkinstall.sh` has executable permissions, if not, type the command 'chmod +x rkinstall.sh':
+1. First, make sure that the installation file `rkinstall.sh` has executable permissions, if not, type the command `chmod +x rkinstall.sh:

 2. Run the installation script as root: